Close Menu

 What You Need Before Buying Bitcoin

-1. A secure internet connection
+• A secure internet connection (avoid public Wi-Fi)

 Step-by-Step: How to Buy Bitcoin

-Step 1: Choose a trusted Bitcoin exchange
+Step 1: Choose a Trusted Bitcoin Exchange

-Step 3: Secure your account
+Step 3: Secure Your Account

-Step 4: Deposit your local currency
+Step 4: Deposit Funds

-Step 5: Place your first Bitcoin order
+Step 5: Buy Bitcoin

 How Much Bitcoin Should You Buy?